-And people have been going craaaaazy for it.
-I admit, I haven’t tried the dairy version, but I’ve tried it with soy, almond, and coconut milk.
-My fave is coconut milk, which is a great coincidence, because canned coconut milk is what I use for this Pumpkin Cream Cold Brew recipe.
+Since its introduction in 2019, people have been going crazy for Starbucks’ Pumpkin Cream Cold Brew.
+The dairy version is delicious, but I’ve also tried it with soy, almond, and coconut milk.
+My fave is coconut milk, which is a great coincidence!
+Because canned coconut milk is what I use for this Vegan Pumpkin Cream Cold Brew recipe.

 Okay, okay.
 So this recipe is a little (or a lot) different than that was, but I mean, it’s true.
 Cold brew coffee + a pumpkin spice situation = really, really made for each other.